paulczar/paulczar.github.io-source/content/page/resume.md

 * Maintained Community Chef Cookbooks for Elasticsearch, Logstash, and Kibana.

+### Electronic Arts

+* Planned and Executed migration of live game services for multiple games from their existing expensive datacenters to spare capacity from the cheaper BioWare datacenters.

+* Built and deployed dozens of websites for game code redemptions and blogs into Amazon using Rightscale.

+* Helped build and scale Sim City Online servers in Amazon using Rightscale, implemented monitoring and logging systems to help debug and discover load and performance issues during launch instability.

 ### BioWare – Star Wars The Old Republic (SWTOR)

 * Supported the studio during development.
 Lead the Online Operations team through purchasing and deploying over 6,000 servers in four data centers to run the online environment.
 Ensured a successful and glitch free  launch of SWTOR on the 20th December 2011.